-Quick Start Guide - jMetrik Version 3
+Quick Start Guide - jMetrik Version 3 and later

 - New users or returning users with no existing database: Start jMetrik and click Manage > New Databse and type a name for the databse in the dialog box that appears.
 The name is limited to 120 characters.
 Database names are limited to the characters A through Z, numbers 0 through 9 and the underscore character _.
 Any other characters will be automatically removed from your database name.
 Click the Create Button to have jMetrik create the database.
 Note that you only need one database because each database can contain an unlimited number of data tables.
 You may use multiple databases if it helps you organize your work but you should not create a spearate database for every table.

 - Import Data: If your database does not contain any tables, your next step is to import data.
 Click Manage > Import Data in the main menu.
 Type a name for the table n the Table Name text field.
 Table names are limited to 50 characters.
 Names can only include the characters A through Z, numbers 0 through 9 and the underscore character _.
 Any other characters will be automatically removed from your table name.
 Click the Browse Button to select a delimited file to import.
 You can only import files delimited by commas (CSV), tabs, colons, or semicolons.
 Comma delimited files are the default.
 If your file uses a different delimiter, select the appropriate one in the file dialog. jMetrik also expect your file to have variable names in the first row of your delimited file.
 If your file does not include variable names in the first row, select None under the Variable Names option in the file dialog.
 Click Browse to accept your selected file and continue.
 Type a description about your imported file in the Description Text Area.
 The description must be 1,000 characters or less.
 If you do not type a descrition a default one will be provided for you.
 Click the Import Button to import your data.
 Your data table will be displayed in jMetrik after a successful import.